Skip to content

 No. The error blocks all payment processing.
 You can’t buy apps, subscribe to services, or send money until Google lifts the restriction on your account, which requires fixing the underlying problem first.

-That depends entirely on the cause.
+That depends on the cause.
 Updating an expired card fixes things instantly.
-Identity verification runs 2-5 business days after you submit documents.
+Identity verification runs 2-5 business days after you upload documents.
 Complex cases needing manual review from Google’s team can stretch to two full weeks, though that’s uncommon for standard payment freezes.

 No. Clearing the cache won’t help because OR-IEH-01 is an account-level restriction on Google’s servers.
 Your local app data has nothing to do with it.